Your Questions, Answered

 Elevation is a dominant control on the climate at any given location.
 This is because temperature generally decreases with elevation (known as the “environmental lapse rate”).
 Higher areas also typically receive more precipitation due to the “orographic enhancement” effect.
 The elevation therefore provides important additional context when evaluating climate conditions at a property.
 However, other factors – such as atmospheric circulation and its interactions with Switzerland’s generally complex topography – also influence climate on local to regional scales.

-In our Bronze package, we contextualise the annual mean climate statistics (for temperature, precipitation, and sunshine duration) at each property, for both the historical period and the two future scenarios, by calculating their respective percentiles.
+In our Bronze package, we contextualise the annual mean climate statistics (for temperature, precipitation, and sunshine duration) at each property, for both the historical period and future scenarios (where possible), by calculating their respective percentiles.
 This involves ranking each from 0 to 100 relative to all other properties nationwide.
 For example, a property with an annual mean precipitation percentile of 9 is amongst the 10% driest in the country, while a property with an annual mean temperature percentile of 96 will be amongst the 5% hottest.

-In all three climate packages, for every climate variable or metric and for both RCPs, we provide these change figures to characterise the difference between the historical (1991–2020) and future (2035–2064) periods.
+In all three climate packages, for every climate variable or metric and warming level, we provide these change values to characterise the difference between the historical and future periods.
 For temperature metrics we provide absolute temperature changes (in °C), while for precipitation and sunshine duration metrics we provide percentage changes.
-In our Gold package, we also provide percentage changes.
+In our Gold package, we likewise provide percentage changes.
 All changes may be either positive or negative.
 For example, a +1°C change in a temperature metric indicates that conditions are expected to be 1°C warmer on average in the future period than in the historical period.
 A -20% change in a precipitation metric indicates an expected 20% decrease in precipitation.

-Historical data are associated with uncertainty, most of which arises from the process of interpolating station measurements onto the regular grid which provides our input data.
+The historical data are also associated with uncertainty, most of which arises from the process of interpolating station measurements onto the regular grid which provides our input data.
 Another source of uncertainty is associated with how representative the grid cell values are of the precise property locations within them.
-However, these uncertainties are fairly difficult to quantify reliably.
+However, these uncertainties are fairly difficult to quantify reliably and are therefore not considered by SwissClimmo.

 Relative sunshine duration is calculated as the actual duration of sunny conditions observed on a given day, divided by the maximum possible sunshine duration (astronomical day length).
 For example, if the astronomical day length is 10 hours, but four of those hours were cloudy, then the relative sunshine duration would be 60%.